-All knowledge areas (as per PMI) in a LSP are influenced by the level model but some of the areas are more affected than others.
+All knowledge areas (as per PMI) in a LSP are more or less influenced by the level model but some of the areas are more affected than others.
 Therefore, the most crucial topics in terms of the relevance for the LPLM are described in the next chapters:

 Drafting a valid basis for all work that has to be done is often called "The Art of Planning" because it is like creating a piece of art.
 There are many books, articles and blogs that deal with this topic.
 The planning in a LSP is certainly a challenge and must be practiced very carefully.
 Most of the planning items are analyzed on the three levels according the LPLM©.
 The articles show the planning on each level as well as possible relations between them.
 Particularly the last topic is crucial for any success because it takes the dependencies coming from the respective level into account.

 All successful LSPs have certainly something in common: They always implement innovative improvement measures.
 It does not mean that the project has to be changed continuously but it will undergo many steps of improvement during its life-cycle.
 This topic is not directly related to the LPLM but it influences the work in and the relation between those levels.

 Other topics of project management influence the success of a LSP by using the LPLM less than the above mentioned.
 For example, the resourcing strategy in a project may not be affected by the model because it follows guidelines of the executing organization.
 In this case, the model may help to show the relation of decisions in terms of resourcing but it will not support the process itself.
 Nevertheless, there are several areas that are described in the next chapters because they are somehow significant to understand and apply the level model.